philgyford/django-hines/README.md

 Run the Django `manage.py` file with any of the usual commands, within the pipenv virtual environment. e.g.

     ./run manage makemigrations

+The development environment has [django-extensions](https://django-extensions.readthedocs.io/en/latest/index.html) installed so you can use its `shell_plus` and other commands. e.g.:

+    $ ./run manage shell_plus
+    $ ./run manage show_urls

 ### `./run tests`